Do Go On - 407 - The Real Pocahontas

 You have to be able to do at least a general British.

-And honestly, with a lot of accents,
+I mean, and honestly, you're like with a lot of accents, a lot of characters,

-a lot of characters, you kind of need just a line
+you kind of need just a line to get into them.

-just do anything from Harry Potter.
+So like general English, just do anything from Harry Potter.

-Or worse, expelled, and you're in.
+Or worse, expelled and you're in.

 Yes, exactly.

-You need to sort out her priorities, you know?
+She needs to sort out her priorities, you know?

 You're in.

-Lucky Hermione pays attention in her biology.
+Lucky Hermione pays attention in herbology.

-Leviosa, not Leviosa.
 You know, it's right there.

-I'd just gone on a jaunt.
-I, you know, I could, a Phoebe Wallabridge, you know, and, and, and Nigella.
-It's obvious.
-Mikroave.
+I, you know, I could, I, Phoebe Waller Bridge, you know, and Nigella.

-You know, have some fucking culture.
+Microwave, you know, have some fucking cold-cha, dumb.

 It's fine.